When Demonstrations Meet Generative World Models: A Maximum Likelihood Framework for Offline Inverse Reinforcement Learning: The world model and statistical guarantee

-{The fact that the objective approximation error $|L(\theta) - \widehat{L}(\theta)|$ depends on the model mismatch error evaluated in the expert-visited state-action distribution $d^{\rm E}(\cdot, \cdot)$ } is crucial to the construction of the world model $\widehat{P}$.
-According to Lemma \ref{lemma:generalization_decomposition}, full data coverage on the joint state-action space $\mathcal{S} \times \mathcal{A}$ is {\it not} necessary.
-Instead, as long as the collected transition dataset $\mathcal{D} := \{ (s,a,s^{\prime}) \}$ provides sufficient coverage on the expert-visited state-action space $\Omega := \{ (s,a) | d^{\rm E}(s,a) > 0 \}$, then the surrogate objective $\widehat{L}(\theta)$ will be an accurate approximation to the likelihood objective $L(\theta)$. {Intuitively, considering the goal is to recover a reward function to model expert behaviors which only lie in a quite limited region of the whole state-action space, data collection with full coverage is redundant.} {This result is very useful in practice, since it serves to greatly reduce the efforts on data collection for constructing the world model.
+{Intuitively, considering the goal is to recover a reward function to model expert behaviors which only lie in a quite limited region of the whole state-action space, data collection with full coverage can be redundant.} {This result is very useful in practice, since it serves to greatly reduce the efforts on data collection for constructing the world model.
 Moreover, it also matches recent theoretical understanding on offline reinforcement learning \cite{liu2020provably,uehara2021pessimistic,ozdaglar2022revisiting} and offline imitation learning \cite{chang2021mitigating}, which show that it is enough to learn a good policy from offline data with partial coverage.}